zsmith3/Photo-Manager-Client/README.md

 		- [ ] (*possibly*) More explicit filtering system
 	- [x] Access to all objects limited by user groups
 		- [x] Guest access available through url-based authorisation
+		- [ ] Allow users to create access groups and/or urls
 		- [ ] Distinguish between read and write access
 		- Note: access groups currently behave 'as the user expects' - nothing is automatically changed unless requested.
 This can allow for odd behaviour, but it is at least fully user-controlled behaviour.
 It might make sense to remove access groups for folders/albums/people/etc. and instead just look at which files a user has access to, and whether any are included in that album/folder/person/etc.
 - [x] Cross-platform